 My thesis was a quantitative and qualitative national study of management training among newspaper managing editors.
 Seeing the gaps in their training made me even more committed to finding the training I needed to elevate my skills.

 When I saw the future of journalism was online, I shifted to digital strategy and innovation.
 When I saw the credibility of media eroding, I organized a plagiarism and fabrication summit.
-When I saw the ranks of copy editing collapsing, I lead ACES in rebranding to include all editors.
+When I saw the ranks of copy editing collapsing, I guided ACES in rebranding to include all editors.
 Finally, when I could no longer see a rewarding future for myself in journalism, I shifted to branded content.

 I cannot wait to conquer the tomorrow’s challenge.